cocos/cocos-docs/en/physics/character-controller/index.md

 It is usually a small, floating number above zero.

-If stuck frequently, you can adjust the **Contact Offset** to a large number to avoid precision problems with floating-point number.
+If stuck frequently, you can adjust the **Contact Offset** to a large number to avoid precision problems with floating-point numbers.

 ## Example